Elements of Company Culture, Employee Experience, Employee Recognition, Leadership & Management, Thanking

 These can be verbal or written.
 Whichever approach you take, be as specific as possible.
 A generic “good job” won’t be as compelling or effective as taking the time to compliment a certain skill set or action.
 Maybe an employee’s quick thinking last Tuesday saved your company thousands of dollars.
 Perhaps a staffer’s savvy networking helped hook a lucrative new client.
 Some employees prefer words of praise, but first know your audience:

-• Written affirmations also are an effective way of showing appreciation.
+- Written affirmations are also an effective way of showing appreciation.
 But again, consider how you relay the message, and whether the recipient prefers public or private compliments.
 A handwritten note can deliver more impact than an everyday email.
 These notes don’t have to be long — just honest and personalized.

 2. Quality time